MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

 - Click “Finish.”

 - Make sure to select “Original Prusa i3 MK3S & MK3S+ MMU2S” from the “Printer” drop-down on the side menu.

-Using the MMU2S requires multiple filament loading and unloading actions throughout a single print.
-Because of this, the filament ends can develop strings which may potentially clog the filament tube and cause the print to stop.
-To avoid that, certain settings need to be adjusted for unloading the filaments.
-This mainly has to do with:

-- **Number of cooling moves:** how many times the filament is moved through the cooling tube to cool down.

-- **Ramming parameters:** a speed curve setting that determines the nature of the moves and time taken to pull the filament tip out of the nozzle.

-- **Unloading speed at the start:** the speed at which filament is drawn out right after ramming.

-All these variables control the shape of the filament tip after it is unloaded.
-After multiple tests and experiments, the optimum values were recorded for the type of filament we use at the SDH.
-These settings are available as a configuration file to facilitate setting up PrusaSlicer.
-To use our settings:

-- Download the configuration file from :download:`here <../_static/config.ini>`.

 - From the File menu, select Import → Import Config...